duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 ## Pipelines

-Using standard input and standard output is not just another way to read from files and write to files: you can also connect commands together in chains, sending stout from one command to stdin of another.
+Using standard input and standard output is not just another way to read from files and write to files: you can also connect commands together in chains, sending stdout from one command to stdin of another.
 We use the pipe symbol for this `|`.

 ~~~~